-Get ready for an adventure; expect hearty meals, serious amounts of booze and bucket loads of rain.
+Get ready for an adventure; chasing castles, expect hearty meals, serious amounts of booze and bucket loads of rain.
 I bet you’ve guessed where I am taking you – to the Irish lands.

 Jetting off with your besties is always exciting, and is even more magical when it’s to celebrate one of my lovely friend’s wedding.

-The troops arrived in Ireland for a mass reunion which of course involved laughter until our faces hurt, more alcohol consumption than your doctor should ever know and memories that’ll last forever.
+The troops arrived in Ireland for a mass reunion which of course involved laughter until our faces hurt.
+More alcohol consumption than your doctor should ever know about and memories that’ll last forever.

 Set in a Cathedral fit for a Disney Princess I watched the stunning bride marry her Prince Charming.
 The sunshine was beaming, the celebrations of feasting, laughter and dodgy dance moves continued late into the night.
 The wedding was such an incredibly happy day full of love, and new adventures for the married couple.

 Our home for the beginning of the trip was an adorable little cottage, finished with wood burner, tweed soft furnishings and Cath Kidston’s spotty oilcloths.